DefectDojo-Inc/Documentation/proprietary_plugins/02_pro/general_enhancements.md

 #### Cadence

-Notifications can be sent on three schedules:
+Notifications are sent out at 9:00 AM within the timezone that is set within your DefectDojo server.
+Frequency of the these notifications can be set according to the following:
 - Daily
+- Weekly - Monday
+- Weekly - Tuesday
+- Weekly - Wednesday
+- Weekly - Thursday
+- Weekly - Friday
+- Weekly - Saturday
-- Weekly
+- Weekly - Sunday
+- Monthly - 1st of the month
-- Monthly
+- Monthly - 15th of the month

 #### Email Contents